Optional Practical Training (OPT)

 Students can apply for OPT up to 90 days before, and 60 days after, the program completion date on their I-20.
 Program completion is the last day of the term during which you're registered for all the necessary credits for your program.
 It does not mean graduation nor does it mean that you can delay your OPT application until fulfilling incomplete credits.

 It is currently taking three months for USCIS to process applications and you must have your EAD card in-hand in order to start work.
 Your OPT may end no later than 14 months after your program completion date.

 - Attend a mandatory OPT seminar to learn about OPT regulations and how to apply.
 You are required to come to a seminar before applying.
-To view seminar dates and to register to come, see the OISS calendar.
+To view seminar dates and to register, see Events.